1 DPO: Symptoms, Signs & What to Expect

 And, at this point in your cycle, your body will start to produce more progesterone, which might make you feel like you’re experiencing pregnancy symptoms at 1 DPO.

-However, it’s really hard to pinpoint these to potential 1 DPO pregnancy symptoms ‒ your progesterone levels will rise regardless of pregnancy.
+But it’s really hard to pinpoint these to potential 1 DPO pregnancy symptoms ‒ your progesterone levels will rise at this point in your cycle whether you’re pregnant or not.

-And as for the egg, well, that’s where the magic is happening.
+And as for the egg at 1 day past ovulation, well, that’s where the magic is happening.

-If sperm and egg met and fertilized, then the embryo is starting to develop, although it likely won’t have implanted yet.
+If sperm and egg met and fertilized, then the embryo is starting to develop, but it won’t have implanted yet.

 Can implantation happen at 1 DPO?